iJinjin/daytime-tcp/README.md

 ## Simple Daytime Server / Client
 *By iJinjin (Youngjin Jin)*

+### What it does

+While the server is running, executing the client will print the local time and time zone.

+### How to compile

+Both the server and the client can be compiled by typing the `make` command in the terminal.
+`make clean` cleans all object / executable files `make clobber` cleans all object / executable files + all unnecessary files created from previous make commands

+### Things to note

 Server should be opened with a **port number** passed as the argument

 Client should be opened with a **valid IP address** (IPv4) and **port number**